skip to Main Content

 Michelle Martin, Associate Artistic Director

 Michelle Martin had her early dance training at the Alberta Ballet School and danced with the Alberta Ballet Company for four years before joining the Indianapolis Ballet Theatre (IBT) in 1982.
 While with IBT and, subsequently, the Hartford Ballet in Connecticut, she performed leading and soloist roles in Romeo and JulietThe NutcrackerThe Sleeping Beauty and The Moor’s Pavane as well as creating roles in many original works.
 Martin’s teaching credits include guest-teaching engagements at schools and universities in Canada, South Carolina, Michigan, and throughout Indiana and Texas.
 She was on faculty at Butler University in Indianapolis for five years.
 Martin began her tenure with Ballet Austin in 1991 as a dancer with the Company and in 1992 she was appointed ballet mistress and curriculum director of the Academy.
-In 1999 she founded Ballet Austin II, Ballet Austin’s apprentice program, providing professional development for the 10-member second company and designing educational programming for presentation in schools.
+In 1999 she founded Ballet Austin TWO, Ballet Austin’s apprentice program, providing professional development for the 10-member second company and designing educational programming for presentation in schools.
 Martin has served on the Texas Commission on the Arts advisory panel for Arts Education and is a recipient of the Austin Under Forty award for contributions in the area of the Arts and Entertainment.
-Martin was appointed associate artistic director of Ballet Austin in 2000.
+Martin was appointed Associate Artistic Director of Ballet Austin in 2000.

 Eugene Alvarez, Company Manager